 [go to special, clear formatting]

-First, we create a name called CellHasFormula.
+First, we create a new name called CellHasFormula.
 For the reference, we use the GET.CELL function like so:

 Three ways to find and highlight formulas: